Step 7: How to apply for a job with the method nobody taught you

 Watch for these red flags when it comes to benefits.

-Contractors don't get any
+Contractors don't get benefits

 If your offer is really a contract position, then it probably wont’ provide any kind of benefits package.
 This is what I was offered in my first job after graduating.